Brian Astbury: Early life

 Brian Astbury was born on 14 November 1941 and grew up in the South African town of Paarl.
 He attended Paarl Boys' High and played first team cricket for the school before matriculating in 1959.
 He briefly studied librarianship at the University of Cape Town before abandoning the course.
-He met his future wife, at the Cape Argus where she worked as a librarian and journalist, when he did vacation work after completing his matric.
+He met his future wife Yvonne Bryceland at the Cape Argus where she worked as a librarian and journalist, when he did vacation work after completing his matric.
 He then worked as a photographer for Capab, the Cape Province's performing arts organisation.
-He would follow Bryceland and Athol Fugard when the latters play Boesman and Lena toured England in 1971.
+He would follow Bryceland and Athol Fugard when the latter's play Boesman and Lena toured England in 1971.

-He worked closely with his wife Yvonne Bryceland and playwright Athol Fugard when they formed an independent non-racial theatre called The Space in May 1972 opening with the play Statements After an Arrest Under the Immorality Act.
+He worked closely with his wife, and playwright Athol Fugard when they formed an independent non-racial theatre called The Space in May 1972 opening with the play Statements After an Arrest Under the Immorality Act.
 Based in an old workshop, the theatre was able to operate with a non-racial audience because a membership was required to watch the performances at the club.
 This was closely followed by other Fugard plays Sizwe Banzi is Dead in 1972 and The Island in 1973.
 A recent documentary about the founding and the running of The Space Theatre highlighted his key role in creating South Africa's first non-racial, commercial arts venue during the apartheid regime.

 Other playwrights whose careers started at The Space, included Fatima Dike, Geraldine Aron and Paul Slabolepszy.
 The theatre helped to start a number of actors and directors careers that spanned both the South African and the international entertainment arenas and include names such as John Kani, Winston Ntshona, Bill Flynn, Richard E Grant, Pieter Dirk Uys and Barney Simon.

 At The Space he was the director of The Sun King, A Thousand Clowns, The Tiger, Treats, What the Butler Saw, Children of the Wolf, Dracula, Going to Pot, Old King Cole, Play It Again, Sam and other plays.
 By 1979, with The Space struggling financially it was renamed The Peoples Space after it was taken over by Moyra Fine and Rob Amato.
 It would fold in 1984.

 He moving to London in 1979 with Bryceland he became an influential theatre teacher at Lamda, Mountview Academy of Theatre Arts and East 15 acting schools.
 After his retirement he wrote several books on the arts of acting and writing.